Create a Project

 If you want to add a MicroEJ module to a non MicroEJ project, for example an Android project, you must configure the repositories before creating the module.
 If the repositories used by your project are centralized in the settings.gradle.kts file of the project, the MicroEJ repositories defined in this file must be added to your settings.gradle.kts file.

-The creation of a module with Android Studio is done as follows:
+The creation of a module with IntelliJ IDEA is done as follows:

-• Select MicroEJ Module in Templates list on the left panel.
+• Select MicroEJ in Generators list on the left panel.

 • Fill the name of the module in the Name field.